Area of Study in Tax Law

 Explore the areas of federal taxation typically encountered in law practice, including individual income tax, business taxation (including S corporation, C corporation, and partnership tax), and estate and gift taxation.
-The concentration also incorporates real-world application by requiring students to serve in Liberty Law’s Volunteer Income Tax Assistance (VITA) program.
+The area of study also incorporates real-world application by requiring students to serve in Liberty Law’s Volunteer Income Tax Assistance (VITA) program.

-To earn your Certificate of Concentration in Taxation, you must complete 15 hours of VITA service and complete the following courses with a grade of B+ or higher.
+To earn your Area of Study in Tax Law, you must complete 15 hours of VITA service and complete the following courses with a grade of B+ or higher.